Feb 25th

 Some guidelines:

-- Must submit a full story synopsis and logline, at minimum.
+Must submit a full story synopsis and logline, at minimum.
 This can range from a page in length to a full treatment or pitch deck.
-We don't necessarily judge on format, we judge on the idea itself.
+We don't judge on format, we judge on the idea itself.
 The best format is usually comprised of a logline, a page-long summary, and any other comments on the originality of the premise or personal connection to the subject matter, if applicable.

 - Do not send full-length screenplays—pitches ONLY.

 - Must be for a scripted film or TV series.
-No reality, documentary, or game show ideas.

-- Previous Screenwriting, TV Writing, First Look Project, and Pitch Contest winners and finalists (since 2021) are ineligible.
+- Previous Screenwriting, TV Writing, First Look Project, and Pitch Contest winners and finalists (since 2023) are ineligible.

 competition logo